 Whilst Facebook ‘recommends’ using Automatic Placements, this isn’t necessarily the best option for your campaign goals.
 The automatic placement feature can lead to an irrelevant or inappropriate distribution of your ads.
 Instead, use this setting selectively, editing your placements to remove options that will add little value to your campaign.

 If you choose to edit your placements and manually select which you want to run, it can be tricky to know which of the many options will help you achieve your campaign goals.
-We’re taking a look at all Facebook Ad Placement options available and when to use each.
+We’ll take a look at all Facebook Ad Placement options available and when to use each.

 The Facebook news feed placements mean your ads appear in users’ desktop news feeds and/or their mobile news feed.
 The mobile news feed includes both the Facebook app and Facebook accessed via mobile browsers.

-Facebook news feed ads are one of the original placement options and, as a result, they are the most popular and effective placements.
+Facebook news feed ads are one an original placement options and, therefore, they are the most popular and effective placements.
 This also means these ads can be expensive in terms of CPM (cost per 1,000 impressions).

-Next up is the Instagram feed placement, very similar to Facebook news feed placements, these ads appear in users’ feeds.
+Next up is the Instagram feed placement.
+Much like Facebook news feed placements, these ads appear in users’ feeds.

 Instagram is one of the fastest growing social media channels, with more than 1 billions active monthly users.
 Instagram feed ads are the second most effective placement option – particularly if your target audience is active on this platform.